Since a long time I searched for a way, to write BootProms for my PDP’s like the 11/34, /24 and the /44.

-I had some luck, and have got 30 Bipolar Proms Signetics (82S131N) in NOS state.
+I was lucky and got 30 Bipolar Proms Signetics (82S131N) in NOS state.

-This type can be written in a bigger amount of old programmers, like the Data I/O 29b with at least the Unipak2. (a Unipak2b is not needed)
+This type can be written in older programmers, like the Data I/O 29b with at least the Unipak2. (a Unipak2b is not needed)

-One week after In was able to acquire the BProm’s I have found an Data I/O 29b in ebay UK, and was happy to be the bidder who got it.
+One week after I found the Bipolar Proms, I was able to acquire an Data I/O 29b in ebay UK, and was happy to be the bidder who got it.

-Packaging was good, the contact and communication was more than perfect, so that the Programmer arrives here after two days on the road via DPD.
+Packaging was good, the contact and communication was more than perfect, so that the Programmer arrived here after two days on the road via DPD.

 Yes DPD!
 And it was with about 20 Pound the cheapest possibility to get them to Germany.